philips-labs/BLE-GHS-Server-Simulator/README.md

 The server supports the Generic Health Sensor (GHS) GATT service that is under development in the Bluetooth SIG.
 This service in turn is based on the IEEE 11073-10206 specification that specifies an Abstract Content Model for personal health device data - covering any type of health observation that can be modeled using the IEEE 11073-10101 nomenclature system.
 These standards provide a long-desired solution for interoperable personal health devices using Bluetooth Low Energy.
 Once adopted this will reduce integration efforts of using personal health device device in all kinds of (out-of-hospital) healthcare solutions.

-The server works with / come with a client application that uses the "blessed"/ "Mjolnir"framework.
+The server works with / come with a client application that uses the "blessed" BLE library.
 This application includes a service handler that implements the GHS client / collector and a UI that displays some details of a connected GHS server and the observations received from such a server.

 **Technology stack**:
 The code is (mainly) written in Kotlin and implements a standalone Android application.